 Employers are always looking for focused team members who produce high-quality work, and introverts tend to be very good at staying focused on the task at hand.
 They think about the problem, form a solution, and just do it without getting distracted by small talk.
 Bosses won’t need to ask them to solve a problem; chances are, if they have found the problem, they’re already working on finding the solution.
 In short, introverted interns are great at staying on task with little direction.

 3. Desire to Improve

 Introverted people may not seem outwardly competitive, but they undoubtedly feel a certain sense of competition.
-But instead of competing with others, they’re competing with themselves, a more fruitful, and engaging endeavor.
-They’re constantly challenging themselves to do better; which means they’ll be focused during work, but they’ll also be preparing outside of work.
+Instead of competing with others, they’re competing with themselves, a more fruitful, and engaging endeavor.
+They’re constantly challenging themselves to do better, which means they’ll be focused during work, but they’ll also be preparing outside of work.
 Introverted interns don’t just try hard on the job; they’re reading and learning more about the industry in their spare time.